 That’s quite a discrepancy!

 Term life insurance offers an affordable option to people who want to protect their families without paying the higher premiums that come with whole (permanent) life insurance policies.
 With normal term periods of 10, 15, 20, 25, or 30 years, term life policies provide flexibility in the length of coverage and pricing; the shorter the term the lower the premium.
-You can get a preliminary quote quickly and easily online to find out just how affordable it can be.
+You can get a preliminary term life insurance quote quickly and easily online to find out just how affordable it can be.

 Term Life Insurance: Better Odds of Peace of Mind